OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 ### Meta Tags, ETags, or Cache-Busting? ###

-From research online there seems to be a fair amount of combining some meta tags with cache busting techniques.
+From research online there seems to be a fair amount of combining meta tags with cache busting techniques.
-Meta tags offer the first level of specifying how and when resources should be reloaded and when to discard what lies in the cache.
-To make sure different resources are being reloaded use cache busting techniques, such as adding file name extensions or editing the file names to include random data.
+Meta tags can specify how and when resources should be reloaded and when to discard what lies in the cache.
+To increase assurance that different resources are being reloaded use cache busting techniques, such as adding file name extensions or editing the file names to include random data.
 Between these two techniques there can be a fair level of certainty that resources will be reloaded appropriately.